Willian-Zhang/not-google/README.md

-### Multi Stage Approrach

-An parallel version of Lexicon Extracion has been implemetend based on previous result of `docIDwet.tsv `.

-It speed up 5x to the previous run.

-This gives a hint on spliting current Lexicon Extracion to 2 parsing stages for runnning: One for generating docID.
-The other for distributed detailed care taken Lexicon Extraction for each WET file, for a given starting number of docID.

 ## Speed up

-Change a language like `Go` might incredibaly speed up exection.
+- Change a language like `Go` might incredibaly speed up exection.
 (But packages?)

-## Query optimization

-`IDF` calculations may also be pre-computed.
+- `IDF` calculations may also be pre-computed.

+  ​

+# Limitations

+Conjunction/Disjunction not smart enough.

+Query speed is still a problem for very large query result.
+Why not pre-sort inverted lists so that it's not nessary to parse all item in inverted list?